Ashritagogula/Multi-Tenant-SaaS-Platform-with-Project-Task-Management/README.md

 - Using JWT for secure authentication
 - Managing projects and tasks in a real-world SaaS context
 - Deploying full-stack applications using Docker and Docker Compose
+## 📝 Final Notes

+This project is structured to balance simplicity with real-world relevance.
+It serves as a strong foundation for understanding SaaS system design and can be extended with advanced features such as monitoring, rate limiting, and CI/CD integration.